Shackleton: Escape from Antarctica opens on 2 April, and loan objects have been arriving steadily over the past few months.

 Alexandra Shackleton is a special addition to the exhibition.
 The 7.6-metre boat is a replica of the James Caird, the lifeboat Sir Ernest Shackleton used to seek the rescue of his stranded expedition members after the expedition’s ship Endurance sank, crushed by ice in Antarctica.

-The Alexandra Shackleton was used in the re-enactment of the voyage, from Elephant Island to South Georgia, by Tim Jarvis AM and the Shackleton Epic team in February 2013.
+The Alexandra Shackleton was used in the re-enactment of the voyage, from Sea Island to South Georgia, by Tim Jarvis AM and the Shackleton Epic team in February 2013.
 The replica was named after The Hon.
 Alexandra Shackleton – Shackleton Epic’s patron, Sir Ernest’s granddaughter and president of the James Caird Society.

 When the museum considered mounting an exhibition on Shackleton, we approached Tim Jarvis to borrow the boat as a centrepiece for the show, which would include objects from early 20th century Antarctic expeditions, as well as the 2013 re-enactment.
 Though small to be sailing around the seas of the Antarctic, the boat is quite large to be transported from the UK and moved in and around the museum.